 Playing Catch Up

-Most payroll providers won’t file for previous quarters since this is the responsibility of your previous provider.
-But your new payroll provider can make sure the data from your last system is correct.
+Most payroll providers won’t file for previous quarters since this is your previous provider’s responsibility.
+However, your new payroll provider can make sure the data from your last system is correct.

-If your new provider doesn’t utilize these processes during a mid-year payroll conversion, they may not be the right fit for your company.
+If your new provider doesn’t utilize these processes during a mid-year payroll conversion, they may not fit your company.

 Now is a Great Time to Switch Payroll Systems